-Thus, if you set the flow up with the SMS and email directly next to each other, someone may receive both messages at the same time.
+Thus, if you set the flow up with the SMS and email directly next to each other (as shown in the image below), someone may receive both messages at the same time.
 This can lead to confusion for your customers, especially if you give one channel a better offer than the other.

 Instead, include splits to send anyone consented to SMS down a different path than those who have only subscribed to email.
 The example below shows how this setup can look.

-To avoid sending too many SMS messages, we recommend using email to follow up on SMS messages.
+We recommend using email to follow up on SMS messages.
 Keep track of what you offered in the SMS and email paths so your reminders make sense.
 Also, separate the email and SMS with a time delay (e.g., two days) and then, if applicable, a split to check if they have already performed the desired action (e.g., placed order).

 We encourage you to test how your subscribers like to communicate so that you can serve up different content to your various audiences.
 Keep in mind that SMS and email subscribers may differ from each other; e.g., SMS subscribers might appreciate a more informal tone and more emojis compared to email subscribers.
 Continue to test, analyze, and optimize how you interact via each channel so that you can find what works best for your brand and audience.